 How to Remove PCBs from Water

-Thankfully, PCBs can be removed from water, and this is generally done through activated carbon filtration.
+Thankfully, PCBs can be removed from water, and this is generally done through activated carbon filtration or reverse osmosis filtration.
 If you suspect you have PCB water contamination, the first step is to get a water test to confirm.
 Your local Culligan Man can then help you determine the best course of filtration.
 For example, if PCB water contamination occurs at a place of business, it may be effective to install a point-of-use filter to remove the PCBs.
 If it occurs at the home, point-of-entry filtration systems will likely be more desirable to prevent exposure through showering, laundry, and other household activities.

 If you have any other questions about PCBs in your drinking water or want to learn more about how Culligan of San Diego can help, schedule a free water test today!